gsoules/AvantSearch/README.md

 Layout Selector Width | Specifies the width of the layout selector dropdown that appears on search results pages.
 Detail Layout | Detail layout elements.
 Index View | Elements that can be used as the Index View field.
+Tree View | Elements that can be used as the Tree View field.
+Integer Sorting | Columns that should be sorted as integers.
+Address Sorting | Sort street addresses first by street name, then by street number.
-Tree View | Elements that can be used as the Tree View field Date Range | Show the Advanced Search option to search within a range of years.
+Date Range | Show the Advanced Search option to search within a range of years.
 Relationships View | Show the option to show search results in Relationships View.
-Address Sorting | Sort street addresses first by street name, then by street number.

 The subsections that follow explain the options listed in the table above.
 Some options require that you specify formatted list of information using commas or other characters as separators.
 For these options, spaces